Are you looking for a way to make extra money in your free time?

 Buy Insulated Food Bags

 Josh Overmyer recommends buying insulated food bags.
 These bags help keep food either warm or cold.
-Delivering the food as fresh as possible increases the likelihood of receiving a tip.
+Delivering the food as fresh as possible could increase the likelihood of receiving a tip.

-Whitney Hansen also recommends driving during boost times.
-You will earn more per trip.
+Whitney Hansen also recommends delivery during busy times.
+And if there’s a promotion you could earn more per trip.